 Ready to get it the water?
 Book your paddle board now.

 Paddleboarding is such a popular watersport, you shouldn’t miss out!
 It’s guaranteed fun and a workout that anyone can do.
 At MBSC, it’s super easy to get a paddleboard rental.
-All you need to do is book it online and arrive at least 15 minutes early.
+All you need to do is book it online and arrive at least 15 minutes earlier.”>book it online and arrive at least 15 minutes early.